Supporting climate action in the Caribbean

-In 2017 the report results will be presented at a regional workshop.
-The work will continue by working close together with the 5C, providing capacity building support for NDC implementation, with focus on energy interventions stipulated in the NDCs, in the Caribbean region.
+In 2017 the report results were presented at a regional workshop.
+The work continues in close collaboration with the 5C, providing capacity building support for NDC implementation, with focus on energy interventions stipulated in the NDCs, in the Caribbean region.

 Background - Supporting Climate action in the Caribbean